Erdos-Projects/fall-2025-forecasting-electricity-price/README.md

   https://www.climate.gov/maps-data/dataset/past-weather-zip-code-data-table # Apparently easy to download

 Problem:
-  What are the drivers of energy residential price for KH/monthly
+  What are the drivers of energy residential price for KH/monthly and predict the monthly residential prices for each state in the USA for the next 36 months starting December 2025

 Stakeholders:
   state and local governments (useful for regulation on how to work around increase in prices or alternative sources of energy that may not increase according to the predictors) # we probably need to make this a bit more       specific